 Proteins are the molecular machinery of life.
-As nanomachines of metabolism, they are tirelessly active in every cell of our body, transporting, synthesizing, dividing and transforming substances.
-The ability of specific proteins to do their job is determined by the sequence of amino acids and their three-dimensional arrangement, but this in turn also depends on structural rearrangements deriving from environmental conditions.
+As nanomachines of metabolism, they are in every cell of our body tirelessly active, transport, synthesize, divide and transform substances.
+The ability of specific proteins to do their job is determined by the sequence of amino acids and their three-dimensional arrangement, but also depends on structural rearrangements dependent on the environmental conditions.

 Intrinsically Unstructured Proteins and Disordered Regions

 A large class of proteins has no defined tertiary structure.
 These proteins have structured parts (or not) connected by disordered regions with high degree of configurational freedom.
 This class challenges the traditional structure-function paradigm.
 The IDP's sometimes fold upon binding to an active configuration e.g. in conjunction with other molecules.